gouravdhar/Human-Detection-using-Histogram-of-Oriented-Gradients/README.md

 trained model is saved with extension ' .pkl'

-Dataset is for training and testing can be downloaded from : ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar
+Dataset for training and testing can be downloaded from : ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar